 Digital Storytelling, Artist Books, Typography, Infographics, Stop Motion Animation, Moving Image, Folk and Fairytales

-She is the author of two chapters in Ethics in Design and Communication: New Critical Perspectives (Bloomsbury 2020) as well as a forthcoming chapter in Digital Transformation in Design: Processes and Practices: Essays, Case Studies, and Interviews (Amherst College Press, 2023).
-Her design work has been recognized and published by PRINT, Graphis, the Paris Design Awards, London International Creative, and Creative Communication Awards.
-She has taught design at Indiana University and Missouri University of Science & Technology, and continues to balance an active studio practice with both research and pedagogy.
-Her international portfolio of clients includes Citibank, AMC’s The Walking Dead, Indiana University, Whirlpool, Herman Miller, and Cook Medical—to name a few.
+She has taught design at Indiana University, University of Notre Dame, and Missouri University of Science & Technology, and continues to balance an active studio practice with both research and pedagogy.
+Her portfolio of clients includes Citibank, AMC’s the Walking Dead, the Snite Museum of Art, Whirlpool, Herman Miller, and Cook Medical—to name a few.